Karlie Redd Flaunts Curvy Bod In Black Mesh Lingerie & Fans Are Feeling It

 “D*m I Thought that was Nicki Minaj,” said a follower.

-“I now know what I want for Christmas,” said another follower, who was likely inspired by the red bow in the bra.
+“I now know what I want for Christmas,” said another follower, who was likely inspired by the red bow laced through the front of her bra.

-“I wanna look this good at your age,” said an Instagram user.
+“I wanna look this good at your age,” said an Instagram user who was talking about how Karlie can be 45-years-old but still appear to look much younger.

-Karlie is 45-years-old right now but is certainly looking much younger than that these days.

-But it isn’t just about lingerie, as Karlie also shared a series of three photos several days ago, where she was spotted in a hot pink ensemble.
+That being siad, it isn’t just about lingerie with Karlie who also shared a series of photos on her Instagram several days ago in which she was rocking a hot pink, two-piece ensemble.

-The outfit consisted of a small crop top with off-the-shoulder straps.
-She wore a matching skirt, both of which featured frayed edges.
-The skirt had side pockets and a matching belt.
-She completed the look with a pair of strappy, hot pink high heels.
+The outfit consisted of a small crop top with off-the-shoulder straps with a matching skirt, both of which featured frayed instead of finished edges.
+The skirt featured side pockets and a matching belt.
+Karlie completed the look by wearing a pair of strappy, hot pink high heels.

-Redd held a vintage, silver camera in her hands during the shoot.

 She accessorized with multiple silver bracelets, along with a watch.
-Her white manicure was visible, along with her eye-catching earrings.
+The television personity’s white manicure was visible as were her eye-catching earrings.

+During the shoot, Redd held a vintage, silver camera in her hands.

-The first photo of the set showed Karlie standing in front of a cement wall.
-To the side, you could see a glimpse of a geometric mural.
-The reality TV star faced her left shoulder towards the camera while looking into the distance to her right.
+The first photo of the set showed Karlie as she stood in front of a cement wall for which a geometric mural was in focus.
+The reality star faced her left shoulder toward the camera while looking off into the distance.
 She popped her right leg and showed off her derriere.

 The second Instagram photo showed Karlie posing against the mural.
-She placed her right foot on the wall while leaning forward slightly.
-She held the camera in both hands and looked over her right shoulder.
-This pose accentuated her curves, and fans hit the “like” button over 11,000 times.
+She placed her right foot on the wall while slightly leaning forward.
+She held the vintage camera in both hands and looked over her right shoulder.
+The pose accentuated her curves, and fans hit the like button more than 11,000 times.